5cXutt/TaskManger-Cpp/README.md

 - The user can also choose to terminate the process.
 - The loop continues until the user chooses to exit.

-## Text Formatting
-- Uses constants to color text in green cyan for better readability.

-This program provides a simple yet powerful text-based user interface for managing processes on a Windows system.

 ![My Skills](https://skillicons.dev/icons?i=windows,visualstudio,cpp,github,git)